To main content To navigation

 Target group

-- plan to or are about to conduct a survey and are faced with challenges beyond the basic wording of the question and the answer categories.
+- you plan to or are about to conduct a survey and are faced with challenges beyond the basic wording of questions and answer categories,

-- would like to expand their experience in designing questionnaires with insights regarding innovative question types and questionnaire features aiming at higher response quality.
+- you would like to expand your experience in designing questionnaires by gaining insights into innovative question types and questionnaire features that aim to improve response quality,

 Course aim

-- have an overview concerning a number of innovations in the field of questionnaire design for interviewer-administered surveys as well as Web surveys.
+- have an overview of various innovations in the field of questionnaire design for interviewer-administered surveys as well as for self-administered surveys (mail and web surveys),

-- understand the pros and cons of these innovations and the potential consequences and side effects of using them.
+- understand the pros and cons of these innovations as well as the potential consequences and side effects of using them,

-- have a basic understanding of the implementation of the innovations in their respective fields of topical surveys.
+- have a basic understanding of how to implement the innovations in their respective fields of topical surveys

 Fee info